 For applications with possible clearance or transmitter accessibility issues, the JM4 is available with a remote mount transmitter head.
-This transmitter head comes with a 0,91 or 3,66 m (3 or 12 ft) heavily shielded cable and can be mounted onto nearby objects.
+This transmitter head comes with a 3 or 12 ft (0.91 or 3.66 m) heavily shielded cable and can be mounted onto nearby objects.